| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This is a terribly inefficient implementation (maybe someday Algae will have builtin regular expressions), but maybe you'll find it useful.

-See also find and lose.
+See also find

 If x has both row and column labels, they must match.

-See also symmetric.
+See also symmetric

-ident function returns an identity matrix with n rows
+function returns an identity matrix with n rows

 and columns.If v is a matrix, then a vector is returned, each element giving the row number of the greatest value in the corresponding column.
 Again, if more than one element qualifies, the first one is given.

-If v is a table, then the imax function is applied to each
+If v is a table, then the imax

 of its members.